Dagohoy rebellion

-Statue of Francisco Dagohoy commemorating the Dagohoy Rebellion at the Rizal Park in Manila, 2018.

 The Dagohoy rebellion, also known as the Dagohoy revolution and the Dagohoy revolt, is considered as the longest rebellion in Philippine history.
-Led by Francisco Dagohoy, or Francisco Sendrijas, the rebellion took place on the island of Bohol from 1744 to 1800, lasting for roughly 56 years.
+Led by Francisco Dagohoy, or Francisco Sendrijas, the rebellion took place on the island of Bohol from 1744 to 1829, lasting for roughly 85 years.

 It was one of two significant revolts that occurred in Bohol during the Spanish era.
 The other one was the Tamblot uprising in 1621 led by Tamblot, a babaylan or native priest from Bohol which was basically a religious conflict.

 Rebellion

-The Dagohoy Rebellion was one of two significant revolts that occurred in Bohol during the Spanish Era.
-The other was the Tamblot Uprising in 1621 led by Tamblot, a babaylan or native priest from Bohol which was basically a religious conflict.
+The Dagohoy rebellion was one of two significant revolts that occurred in Bohol during the Spanish era.
+The other was the Tamblot uprising in 1621 led by Tamblot, a babaylan or native priest from Bohol which was basically a religious conflict.

 Unlike the Tamblot revolt, the Dagohoy rebellion was not a religious conflict.
 Rather, it was like most of the early revolts which were ignited by forced labor (polo y servicios), bandala, excessive tax collection and payment of tributes.
 On top of these injustices of the Jesuit priests, what triggered Dagohoy most was the refusal of the Jesuit priest to give a Christian burial to his brother who died in a duel.
 This caused Dagohoy to call upon his fellow Boholanos to raise arms against the colonial government.
 The rebellion outlasted several Spanish governors-general and several missions.

 In 1744, Gaspar Morales, the Jesuit curate of Inabanga, ordered Francisco's brother, Sagarino, who was a constable, to capture an apostate fugitive.
 Sagarino pursued the fugitive, but the latter resisted and killed him.
 Morales refused to give Sagarino a Christian burial because he had died in a duel, a practice banned by the Church.
 (Note: Constantino claimed that Dagohoy's brother Sagarino was a renegade who had abandoned the Christian religion and that Father Morales ordered a native constable to arrest Sagarino.
 Sagarino resisted arrest and killed the constable before he himself died.)

 Infuriated, Francisco instigated the people to rise in arms.
-The signal of the uprising was the killing of Giuseppe Lamberti, Italian Jesuit curate of Jagna, on 24 January 1744.
+The signal of the uprising was the killing of Giuseppe Lamberti, Italian Jesuit curate of Jagna, on January 24, 1744.
 The rebellion rolled over the whole island like a typhoon; Morales was killed by Dagohoy afterward.
 Bishop of Cebu, Miguel Lino de Espeleta, who exercised ecclesiastical authority over Bohol, tried in vain to mollify the rebellious Boholanos.